 Brian Cahalane

-I wish the Ireland Network every future success with all that it does for Chicago's Irish community.
+I wish the Ireland Network every success in 2026

 Maith sibh agus le gach dea-guí,